'50 things to do before you're 11¾' at Dudmaston

 Roll down the big hills in the garden or skim a stone in Big Pool.
 There are lots of opportunities to explore the great outdoors at Dudmaston by using the National Trust's '50 things to do before you're 11¾'.

 Throughout the year, join us for organised activties to help you have a go at some of the '50 things'.
-In the summer holidays, try No.13 Make a mud creation, by making a mud stencil with our volunteers.
-In September, there's an opportunity to do No.27 Go Stargazing in Comer Woods.
+In September, there's an opportunity to do No. 27 Go Stargazing in Comer Woods.
 Settle down for stories by the campfire before looking up at Dudmaston's night sky.
 For more details of our guided activities, take a look at the 'what's on' page on our website.

 You don't always need us to help you explore the outdoors - there's plenty of ideas for nature adventures on the list of '50 Things' that you could do with your friends and family on your visit to Dudmaston.
 How about building a den in Comer Woods, playing pooh sticks in the Dingle, or birdwatching in the garden?